FREE online SEO course: SEO FundamentalsSERPs31 lessonsApr 11, 2018

 Those are the basics – they're present on nearly every search you'll possibly try.
 Beyond the standard organic and paid listings, you could also see any combination of the following twelve elements:

-- Image packs.
 Image packs can appear at any organic position, and they show a horizontal row of images that click through to a Google Images search.
-If Google determines that visual content would be a valuable answer to the query, and image pack could be displayed.
+If Google determines that visual content would be a valuable answer to the query, an image pack could be displayed.

-- Related questions.
 Google's able to analyze trillions of search queries, so If the phrase you're searching tends to lead to additional questions or searches, Google might include related questions somewhere in the SERP.
-Labeled “people also ask”, this section shows common related questions in an accordion box, so clicking on a question, expands to show an answer that looks similar to a featured snippet.
+Labeled “people also ask”, this section shows common related questions in an accordion box, so clicking on a question expands to show an answer that looks similar to a featured snippet.
 In fact, the answers displayed are also the featured snippets that display for each individual question.

-- Tweets.
 For certain queries, Google displays tweets directly in the SERP, mixed in with the standard organic results.
-You can't optimize to show up here, but visually, your brand gets more recognition on the SERP, which could boost your perceived relevancy to the user.
+You can't optimize to show up here, but visually, your brand gets more recognition on the SERP, which could boost your perceived relevance to the user.

 So now you know about all of the various SERP elements – and you're ready to move on to the next section on Technical SEO!